Ericsson/codechecker/docs/user_guide.md

                         Set verbosity level. (default: info)
 ~~~~~~~~~~~~~~~~~~~~~

-For example, if the analysis was ran like:
+For example, if the analysis was run like:

 ~~~~
 CodeChecker analyze ../codechecker_myProject_build.log -o my_plists